close

 Condensation damp is the easiest to resolve through the introduction of more effective ventilation to reduce condensation, but it can have a major impact on house value.
 A house with patches of mould on the walls will not be attractive to buyers, and as a result can lose value.
 Buyers may be put off by the musty smell and the fear of the health effects of mould.

-Preventing condensation damp from developing in your home means reducing the amount of humidity in the air.
-There are day to day changes that you can make to your behaviour including ensuring that the kitchen and bathroom doors are closed when in use to reduce condensation, but these will not stop the problem permanently.
+Reducing the humidity levels in your home is the most effective way of preventing condensation damp from developing.
+Small changes to your behaviour can reduce the amount of water vapour that is released into the air such as ensuring that the kitchen and bathroom doors are closed when in use to reduce condensation, but these will not stop the problem permanently.

 Find Out More